PSD2 at Bank Leumi (UK)

 Its aim is to increase competition, improve transparency and consumer rights, promote innovation, and enhance overall customer protection and security.

 What do I need to know?

-PSD2 introduces the possibility of online banking through authorised third parties.
+PSD2 regulates the provision of online banking services through authorised third parties.
 These are commonly known as third-party providers or TPPs for short.
 TPPs will normally act as Payment Initiation Service Providers (PISPs) and Account Information Service Providers (AISPs); TPPs can only obtain access to a customer’s online payment accounts if granted express permission by the customer.
 The aim is to give consumers greater visibility and control over their finances.

 - Account Information Service Providers (AISPs)

 If you choose, you can connect all of your online bank accounts and aggregate your information into one place.
 This means that you could see your balances and transaction history from your different accounts across different banks, all in one view.